 - I garnished my bowls with scallion curls, but thinly sliced scallions are fine too!
 If you want to go the extra step, scallion curls are really easy to make.
 Simply cut the green part of the scallion into 4-5’’ pieces, then slice, lengthwise, down each piece to create thin, long strands.
 Place all the green onion strands in a bowl of ice water and let them sit for 30+ minutes.
 They will naturally curl.
 Drain and use as desired.

-Grab some chopsticks (or a very large shovel, because no judgement here) and get ready to feel ALL the cozy vibes with this Ginger Miso Poached Chicken.
+Grab some chopsticks (or a very large shovel, because no judgement here) and get ready to feel ALL the cozy vibes with these Ginger Miso Chicken with Udon Noodles.

 Until next week, friends, cheers – to oodles of surp-tastic noodles!